 Electric knife sharpener vs sharpening stones

 There are advantages to both knife sharpening techniques.
 With an electric sharpener the biggest advantage is convenience.
 The best electric knife sharpener is simple to use regardless of your physical ability, a real plus for people with arthritis or other limitations.
 Unlike sharpening knives with stones, electric sharpeners require very little effort.
 Time is another factor to consider.
 Electric sharpeners are by far the faster option.
 Add to that their ability to sharpen serrated blades and they are the better choice overall.
 However if you have a set of fine knives, say for instance Japanese sushi knives, then you would want the control over quality you would find in whetstone sharpening.
 For subtle control over the exact angle and polish on a blades edge, sharpening your high end knives on a whetstone simply cannot be beat.
 So depending on your purposes and situation, there are advantages to be had in both electric and stone knife sharpening.
 Its important to note that the best electric knife sharpener can sharpen a knife in just a few minutes.
 Comparing it to a sharpening stone, the latter take many minutes, even hours to complete a correct knife sharpening.
+For more comparisons on knife sharpeners, you can take a look at this article on manual versus electric.

 Using Electric Knife Sharpeners